 Average Weather in Cincinnati Ohio, United States

-In Cincinnati, the temperature typically varies from 24°F to 86°F over the course of the year, and is rarely below 8°F or above 93°F.
+In Cincinnati, the summers are long, warm, and humid; the winters are chilly; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 24°F to 86°F and is rarely below 8°F or above 93°F.

 The hot season lasts for 3.9 months, from May 25 to September 21, with an average daily high temperature above 76°F. The hottest day of the year is July 20, with an average high of 86°F and low of 67°F.